Home » Blog » Electrical Fire Prevention for Los Angeles Multi-Unit Properties: Reduce Liability

 For property managers working through a portfolio of older buildings, the question is often sequencing.
 Not every building can be addressed simultaneously, and not every building has the same risk profile.
 A practical prevention plan starts with triage.

-Buildings with Federal Pacific, Zinsco, or Pushmatic panels should be prioritized for panel replacement regardless of other factors.
+Buildings with Federal Pacific, Zinsco, Pushmatic, or Challenger panels should be prioritized for panel replacement regardless of other factors.
 The risk associated with non-tripping breakers is not amenable to a phased approach.
 While the panel replacement is being planned, a thermal imaging inspection of the existing panel identifies whether the hazard is actively manifesting in ways that require immediate attention versus representing a serious but not yet acute risk.

 Buildings without high-risk panel types but with aging wiring, no AFCI or GFCI protection, or a history of electrical complaints should be prioritized for a professional inspection that produces a documented hazard inventory.
 That inventory becomes the basis for a phased upgrade plan that can be executed across one or two maintenance cycles rather than requiring a single large capital commitment.